 Sun Metro buses and vans travel daily on every major road and intersection in El Paso County.
 Sun Metro also operates El Paso’s rapid transit system known as Brio.
 In 2018, Sun Metro will also operate the much-anticipated streetcars that will travel in downtown El Paso and the area around UTEP.
-With all of the daily travel, it is inevitable that Sun Metro buses, vans and other vehicles will become involved in accidents with members of the public.
-Often times, the Sun Metro driver will be at fault for causing the accident.
+With all of the daily travel, it is inevitable that Sun Metro buses, vans, and other vehicles will become involved in accidents with members of the public.
+Oftentimes, the Sun Metro driver will be at fault for causing the accident.
 It is important to know that the same rules that apply to most drivers and companies do not apply to Sun Metro.
 If you are involved in an accident with Sun Metro, there are special laws that limit the time to bring a claim and file a lawsuit.
-There are also caps on the amount of damages that you can recover and who you can sue to bring your claim.
+There are also caps on the number of damages that you can recover and who you can sue to realize your claim.

 Who operates Sun Metro and why does that affect my case?

 Most everyone knows that Sun Metro is operated by the City of El Paso.
 As a governmental entity, the City of El Paso is afforded many protections that are not available to private citizens.
 In law school, we are taught a doctrine known as “sovereign immunity”.
 Essentially, sovereign immunity means that the “sovereign” (here we are speaking about the State of Texas and its political subdivisions like the City of El Paso) are absolutely immune from lawsuits.
 That seems unfair and it is, but the rationale is that the person that makes the rules gets to decide whether or not it sees fit to be held accountable.
-To combat that inequality, the state legislature can enact laws to waive the sovereign immunity in whole or in part.
+To combat that inequality, the state legislature can enact laws to waive sovereign immunity in whole or in part.
 Some states have more liberal sovereign immunity laws while others are more conservative and protectionist.
 In Texas, we fall on the far-right end of the spectrum, and the State of Texas has very limited waivers of immunity.

 Texas sovereign immunity law is governed by the Texas Tort Claims Act found in Chapter 101 of the Civil Practice and Remedies Code.
 Let’s take a closer look at the waiver of immunity found in the Texas Tort Claims Act (TTCA).